Tunisian national monument on the Place de la Kasbah in Tunis

 An apprentice in the GIZ training container in Tunis, where craftsmen are trained

-Core area “Sustainable economic development, training and employment” Improving the job prospects for young people Internal link
+Core area “Sustainable economic development, training and employment” Improving job opportunities for young people Internal link

-Given Tunisia's high unemployment rate among young people, it is particularly important to create jobs and thus give the young people prospects for the future.
-Until now, a shortage of training opportunities, a lack of access to financial services and excessive bureaucracy have been acting as a curb on entrepreneurial activities.
+Given Tunisia's high unemployment rate among young people, it is particularly important to create jobs and thus give young people prospects for the future.
+Until now, a shortage of training opportunities, a lack of access to financial services and excessive bureaucracy have hindered entrepreneurial activity.

 A man sells flowers to a passer-by in the old town of Tunis.